andrej-fischer/cloneHD/docs/README-cloneHD.md

 # Program output

 cloneHD generates a number of output files automatically.
-Here, we provide annotate screenshots for the most important of them for the simulated example data set.
+Here, we provide annotated screenshots for the most important of them for the simulated example data set.

 ## STDOUT